civictechdc/us-congress-pizza-flag-tracker/tasks.md

   - Manually build and test UI for viewing a specific order and seeing the qr code and scanning the qr code
 - create status codes and descriptions and get all
   - model
-    - when create an order with required attributes, then StatusCodes.getDescription(statusCode) returns the description
+    - when create several statusses, then StatusCodes.getDescription(statusCode) returns the description
   - controller
   - route for creating and getting
   - UI: when call get root_url:/update/<order.id> you see a drop down for statusses and order id is displayed